 Belchertown Massachusetts native, Aaron Lakota has a vested interest the local arts culture of New England.
 He hopes to promote music and the arts through performance, education, and community involvement.
 He has been educating young musicians in his community for over fifteen years, and has been performing professionally for nearly as long.
 He believes that in order for a society to thrive, it must have access to music, the arts, and the more subtle beauty of life.
-He feels that all communities must have access to high-level performance.
-He hopes to encourage artists to build a local economy in their areas of passion, so that the community will benefit from their individual talents.
+All communities must have access to high-level performance, Aaron encourages artists to build a local economy in their areas of passion, so that the community will benefit from their individual talents.
 He also encourages the community to show their appreciation for the arts by helping to support those artists that remain part of their local community.

-Aaron Lakota began his collegiate studies at Holyoke Community college, and holds both bachelor’s and master’s degrees in oboe performance from the University of Massachusetts.
+Aaron Lakota began his collegiate studies at Holyoke Community college and holds both bachelor’s and master’s degrees in oboe performance from the University of Massachusetts.
 His main music mentors are Fredric T.Cohen and Tamara Field.
 He studied oboe performance philosophy and techniques with Basil Reeves and Kirsten Lipkens.
 He has also studied improvisational techniques with Robert Ferrier and Michael Daves.
 Aaron has performed with many orchestras, symphonic bands, and choruses throughout New England.
-He recently performed The Grandval oboe concerto with the Farmington Valley Symphony, and the Vaughn Williams oboe concerto with Holyoke Civic Symphony.
+He performed The Grandval oboe concerto with the Farmington Valley Symphony, and the Vaughn Williams oboe concerto with Holyoke Civic Symphony.
 On April 29, 2023, he will premier Greg Brown’s concertino “Shores Unseen” with Valley Winds.
 He is an active chamber musician.
-Recital series include the Mohawk Trail concerts, Tuesdays in Bezanson at the University of Massachusetts, The Orchestra In The Orchard series as well as many other chamber and solo recitals throughout New England.
-Aaron is proud to be principal oboist, a founding board member and artistic adviser of the Valley Winds, a professional level wind ensemble based in western Massachusetts.
-He was recently named principal oboist with the Pioneer Valley Symphony, now in its 78th season, making it one of the nation’s oldest orchestras.
+Recital series include the Mohawk Trail concerts, Tuesdays in Bezanson at the University of Massachusetts, Tuesday Morning Music Club, The Orchestra In The Orchard series as well as many other chamber and solo recitals throughout New England.
+Aaron is proud to be the principal oboist, a founding board member and artistic adviser of the Valley Winds, a professional-level wind ensemble based in western Massachusetts.
+He was named principal oboist with the Pioneer Valley Symphony, now in its 81st season, making it one of the nation’s oldest orchestras.
 Aaron also plays principal oboe with Tundi opera productions and Pan Opera, he plays second oboe with Juno Chamber Orchestra

 Aaron Lakota is an oboe teacher at